 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-One great thing about making your own spice mix blends is that you can be sure they don’t contain added sugar, insuring that this mix is suitable for any phase of the South Beach Diet and also for low-carb diet plans.
+One great thing about making your own spice mix blends is that you can be sure they don’t contain added sugar, and my Taco Seasoning Mix is suitable for low-carb or Keto diets and for any phase of the original South Beach Diet.

 Find More Recipes Like This One: